-So what should you be doing to prepare for the working week to come.
-How do successful people spend their Sunday evenings?
+So what should you be doing to prepare for the working week to come – now and after lockdown ends?
+Here’s how successful people spend their Sunday evenings…

 1. Clean out your bag and wallet